jramcast/gitlab-ci-sonarqube/README.md

     - quality-gate # you can add other sonar options e.g: -Dsonar.projectVersion=${CI_COMMIT_SHA}
 ```

-If not installed yet, install [sonar-gitlab-plugin](https://github.com/gabrie-allaigre/sonar-gitlab-plugin) in your Sonarqube server, and follow the instructions to configure it](https://github.com/gabrie-allaigre/sonar-gitlab-plugin#configuration).
+If the scan does not pass your Sonarqube Quality Gate, the `quality-gate` command with exit with non-zero status, breaking your pipeline.